SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintC/us023/01.requirements-engineering/Readme.md

   email_service.isep_ipp_pt.use_ssl = false
 "
 * **AC5** A team can be assigned to multiple entries but an agenda entry can only have one team assigned
+* **AC6** The configuration file should remain inside "~/src/main/resources" directory in order to function

 ### 1.4.
 Found out Dependencies